jrotheneder/Notifier/README.md

-# Notifier
+## Notifier - Price & Availability Tracking Bot

+####   Description
-A telegram-python bot used for scraping data from the websites of selected fashion retailers, tracking items and notifying by telegram messages upon changes in price or availability.
+A bot used for scraping data from the websites of selected fashion retailers, tracking items and notifying by telegram messages upon changes in price or availability.

+**Features**:
+* Per-user tracking of changes in price and availability status of selected items.
+* Tracking of multiple variants (sizes, colors) of an item.
+* Notification by telegram messages.
+* Currently supported (12/24): Zara & Uniqlo.

 #### Overview of the code

 ##### Core routines
 | file | description |
 | -----------------------------  | ----------------------------- |
-| `notifier_bot.py` | Main functions of the bot (e.g. bot-user interaction, querying, adding & removing products, tracking, updating).
+| `notifier_bot.py` | Main functions of the bot (bot-user interaction, querying, adding & removing products, tracking, updating).
 | `notifier.ipynb` | Jupyter notebook used to start and stop the bot, manage persistence & control access.
 To be executed serverside